 Will Pryor, Head of Policy Engagement

-Jess is responsible for broadening and deepening membership of OPEN, ensuring members receive regular updates about the latest opportunities for engagement, professional development and funding, and facilitating internal funding calls and awards.
-Jess completed a PhD in viral evolutionary biology and postdoctoral research into antibiotic resistance evolution, and has joined the team from a staff development role in the Medical Sciences Division.
+Sarah is responsible for broadening and deepening membership of OPEN, ensuring members receive regular updates about the latest opportunities for engagement, professional development and funding, and facilitating internal funding calls and awards.
+She fields enquiries from researchers and policymakers, and helps to point them in the right direction with their ideas for engagement.
+Sarah is currently completing a PhD in French sociolinguistics with a focus on language and education policy, and previously worked in alumni relations and cultural exchange roles in the United States.

 John Styles, Information Systems Lead for Business & Policy Engagement

 John helps the specialist Business and Policy Engagement Teams to develop and make use of systems that can assist with identifying, targeting, connecting, tracking and more broadly delivering insights across the spectrum of engagement activities.